 The beautiful tropical island of St Lucia welcomes visitors to the sandy beaches, warm water, and friendly people.
-Situated between the Atlantic Ocean and the Caribbean Sea, water sports are popular with locals and visitors alike.
+Situated between the Atlantic Ocean and the Caribbean Sea.

 For a first-time visitor or a constant traveler, there are plenty of things to do in St Lucia, both in and out of the water.
 Let’s take a look at our top 7 memorable things to do in St. Lucia.

 This impressive sanctuary and nature trail is located at the island’s center, 45 minutes south of Castries.
 Over 30 species of birds are here, including endemic locals like the Black Finch, Pewee, Oriole, and the popular Saint Lucian Parrot.
 At one time, Saint Lucian Parrot, commonly referred to as Jacquot, was close to extinction, with only 100 known birds left on the island.
 Thanks to the work of the Millett Sanctuary, that number has now climbed to 2000.

 The hiking trail is 1.75 miles with an elevation climb of 1,000 feet above sea level.
 The hiking trails are considered moderate and take 1 hour.
 Admission to Millet Bird Sanctuary is $10 per person or $30 for a tour with a knowledgeable guide.

 Trail office hours are 8:30 am to 3:00 pm Monday through Friday.